dominiclet/obsidian-note-definitions/README.md

 It is recommended to assign hotkeys to the following commands for convenient access:
 - Preview definition (show definition dropdown)
-- Go to definition (jump to definition of word)
+- Go to definition (jump to definition of word/phrase)

 ## Definition rules